 - Ability to think critically and strategically and use tact to communicate desired approaches

 - Ability to work with remote colleagues to achieve results

 - Ability to multitask and prioritise key activities

 - Comfort with digital systems and using technology for social good

-Salary: £30,000 - £34,000 pro rata + 5% pension contribution following success completion of probation period
+Benefits: 5% pension contribution following successful completion of probation period

-To apply, you must include a detailed cover letter that addresses how you meet the requirements for this role including examples.
+To apply, you must include a detailed cover letter that addresses how you meet the requirements for this role, including examples.
 Applications that do not include a detailed cover letter will not be considered.

 Candidates must already have the full legal right to work in the UK without restriction prior to application.